Remmeauth/remme-core/docs/user-guide/cloud/aws.rst

    :align: center
    :alt: Grafana dashboard

-You should then personalize your your credentials.
+You should then personalize your credentials.
 Go to the profile page.

 .. image:: /img/user-guide/advanced-guide/monitoring/go-to-profile.png
    :width: 100%